7 Success Factors for Robotic Process Automation Development

 Whether RPA implementation is a small-scale project or a large-scale program, project governance and management practices are imperatives for successful implementation.

 So, the primary step is to build a project management team and define the governance structure for RPA.
-Also, ensure the team includes the key personnel from the relevant business units and IT and project management professionals.
+Also, ensure the team includes the key personnel from the relevant business units, IT and project management professionals.

 Next, secure executive and process owner buy-in.
 This will determine the goals of the RPA program, like minimizing person-hours and costs or improving the efficiency or quality of work performed.
 After all, defining the main objective of the RPA program will help determine the RPA business case and ROI (Return On Investment).
 Besides, establish the rating process that is to be used in the maturity process and RPA readiness assessment.